- Approach 1: Proportionate change in the lease liability

 - The proportionate change in the lease liability

 - The proportionate change in the remaining ROU asset

 We will demonstrate how to calculate both methods.

-To value the lease asset using the proportionate change in the lease liability, first divide the difference between the previous balance of the lease liability and the new lease liability (i.e. the $8,878,204 calculated above) by the balance of the lease liability prior to modification.
+To value the lease asset using the proportionate change in the lease liability, start by dividing the difference between the previous balance of the lease liability and the new lease liability (i.e. the $8,878,204 calculated above) by the balance of the lease liability prior to modification.
 In this example, the lessee would calculate:

 The carrying amount of the asset prior to the modification ($24,630,474 as presented in the amortization table above) is then reduced by the percentage change in the lease liability.
 To calculate the change in this example:

 Then the new ROU asset is calculated by subtracting the ROU asset before modification by the adjustment necessary to the ROU asset calculated above:

 The difference between the reduction of the lease liability ($8,878,204) and the reduction of the ROU asset ($8,072,150) is a gain: